Variable Compensation: A Comprehensive Guide

 1. Performance-Based: Variable compensation is directly tied to an employee’s performance or the company’s success.

-2. Motivational Tool: It serves as a motivational tool, encouraging employees to achieve their best.
+2. Motivational Tool: It is a motivational tool that encourages employees to achieve their best.

 3. Flexibility: It offers flexibility in compensation structure.